 All of the outlets are underneath the upper cabinets to make the backsplash seamless and the wood floors were added to match the ones in her living room.

 Can we pause our scroll and talk about the countertops and backsplash for a second?
 This quartz is what dreams are made of.
-The perfect look of marble with the most durable of materials, quartz.
+The perfect look of marble and some of the best cooking appliances form goodfoodblogph.com.

 Thank you to my wonderful client for allowing me into her home to capture the beautiful transformation!
 This kitchen and many more inspirational kitchens can be found over at Shutterfly’s 100 Creative Kitchen Ideas.